Talking About Winter in English: Useful Winter Vocabulary, Idioms, and Phrases

 For example:

-- Looking at the swirling wind and heavy snow through the window, Mary and Jill decided to stay at home.
+- Looking at the swirling snow outside, they decided to stay indoors.

-Winter can be harsh, severe, dry, wet, mild, long, early, late, etc.
+harsh, severe, dry, wet, mild, long, early, or late

-- The island climate is continental, with dry winters alternating with very hot summers.
+- The region has dry winters and very hot summers.

 Winter chill

-- Although she was in a warm room, Megan could feel a winter chill through the window.
+- Even inside the house, she could feel a winter chill near the window.

-- The dog was wet and shivering on a cold winter night.
+- The poor dog was wet and shivering in the garden.

 Numb